Manguinhos, Serra

 Manguinhos is a small village in the municipality of Serra in Espírito Santo, Brazil, technically known as a neighbourhood (Bairro in Portuguese).
 It is today mainly a residential village, as most people work in the Greater Vitória Metropolitan Area.
 Manguinhos is about 10 km north of Vitória.

+In 2000, the Manguinhos campus of UCL – Faculdade do Centro Leste was founded by faculty from the Federal University of Espírito Santo (UFES).
+The college was acquired by the University of Vila Velha (UVV) in 2024.

 History

 The first mention of the area is said to have been made by Augustin Saint-Hilaire around 1818.
 While on one of his trips he went to Espirito Santo and refers to the ponta dos Fachos, which is the name of a beach in Manguinhos to this day.